 It is not a credit card and cannot be used for any payment other than rent.

-- The swipe card or barcoded payment card can be used at any Post Office, selected Payzone® outlets or at the council Payments Office
+- The swipe card or barcoded payment card can be used at any council payments office, Post Office or selected Payzone® outlets, your nearest Payzone® outlet can be found by clicking on the following online store locator Payzone outlets.

 - Your weekly rent payment is shown on the covering letter of your payment card, along with your neighbourhood officer's contact details.